 19 Sep How Much Should I Ask For?

 If you’ve been around development work for any amount of time, or have worked with major donors at all, you’ve probably asked yourself this question – maybe more than once.
-We have a saying at The Timothy Group (sorry, I don’t know who originated it), “A successful donor visit is when the right person asks the right person for the right amount for the right project in the right place at the right time.”
+“Successful fundraising is the right person asking the right prospect for the right amount for the right project at the right time in the right way1”.

 We’ve found this to be true time and time again, both in capital campaigns and annual fund raising.
 When these six “rights” align, it’s fun to watch and experience.